melles1991/usecuewebsite/_posts/2019-10-19-building-a-website-in-under-20-minutes.md

 It has been an enormous honor to speak at JekyllConf2019.
 This was my first conference talk ever.
 Fortunately, I could speak live from my own home-based studio, so it involved no flying around the world.

 After my talk I got a nice reaction from the JekyllConf team, which made me happy.
 They figured out what I wanted to show: You can build a professional website with a CMS in under 20 minutes by using nothing but a browser.
+Spoiler: I used Jekyll and Github.
 Want to know more?
 You can find my talk by clicking on [this link](https://jekyllconf.com).

-> You can build a professional website with a CMS in under 20 minutes by using nothing but a browser
+> You can build a professional website with a CMS in under 20 minutes by using nothing but a browser.

 I was accompanied by some great speakers.
 The message of Chris Ferdinandy really resonated with me.
 His statement was that the web is a mess and that we should fix it by using less frameworks.
 You can find his talk [here](https://jekyllconf.com).